 Planning activities under the Resilience Planning and Public Services Program may involve the creation or updating of current plans for better alignment with mitigation principles or, in some cases, to examine hazards and establish actions for increasing resilience and preparedness.
 Entities may also use the funding to increase public services through establishing educational campaigns or local job training initiatives to ensure disaster preparedness is a vital component of their communities' resilience efforts going forward.
-To meet community needs and language requirements, funds may be used to support language access services and effective communication strategies for persons with disabilities The eligible activities above allow for regional or local jurisdictions and nonprofit organizations to submit appropriate applications for funding based on their individual mitigation needs as outlined within the Mitigation Needs Assessment.
-Additionally, HCD will incorporate incorporated additional waivers and alternative requirements in Federal Register Notice 84 FR 45838 regarding additional activity eligibility.
+To meet community needs and language requirements, funds may be used to support language access services and effective communication strategies for persons with disabilities.
+The eligible activities above allow for regional or local jurisdictions and nonprofit organizations to submit appropriate applications for funding based on their individual mitigation needs as outlined within the Mitigation Needs Assessment.
+Additionally, HCD will incorporate additional waivers and alternative requirements in Federal Register Notice 84 FR 45838 regarding additional activity eligibility.

-- c) National Objective - Low- to Moderate-Income (LMI), Urgent Need Mitigation (UNM), and N/A (planning)
+c) National Objective

+Low- to Moderate-Income (LMI), Urgent Need Mitigation (UNM), and N/A (planning)

 In accordance with 24 CFR 570.208, Section 104(b)(3) of the HCDA, and as further outlined within the waivers and alternative requirements at 84 FR 45838, all CDBG-MIT funded activities must satisfy either the LMI or UNM national objective.
 Furthermore, the Notice (84 FR 45856) describes planning efforts as addressing the national objectives without the limitation of any circumstances.
-All projects funded by 2017 or 2018 CDBG-MIT funding must satisfy either the LMI or UNM national objective.